fearyj/inCredible-AI/README.md

 ### 🏆 TechFest - 2025

-> **"An all-in-one web platform for real-time fact-checking, deepfake detection, and tracking the latest misinformation trends."**
+> **An all-in-one web platform for real-time fact-checking, deepfake detection, and tracking the latest misinformation trends.**

 ---

 ## 🎯 About the Project
-> "inCredible AI is a powerful web platform designed to combat the spread of online misinformation.
-It integrates real-time fact-checking, deepfake detection, and a curated display of the top three recent misinformation trends—all in one user-friendly interface."
+> **inCredible AI is a powerful web platform designed to combat the spread of online misinformation.
+It integrates real-time fact-checking, deepfake detection, and a curated display of the top three recent misinformation trends—all in one user-friendly interface.**

 ## 🎥 Demo
 - [Watch Demo on YouTube](https://youtube.com/xxx)